XRPL-Labs/XRPL-HookScript-Ideas/README.md

 Do not think: typical complex DeFi stuff.
 Maybe a simple custody-hook based on state, but maybe that's already too much.

 Keep it simple.
 We much rather get a compiler ready that does the basic things amazingly well, but comes with restrictions we can work on later.

+## And now what?

+- Create an issue
+- Add an outline of your idea
+- Add your code (e.g. inline, in triple backticks, or referring to a Gist / PR / ..)